 Please bear in mind that the GRL programme is selective so you will need to pass a selection procedure before you are admitted.

-In order to study at UCF you need to be interested in global issues, intellectually curious and willing to take on a challenge.
+To study at UCF you need to be interested in global issues, intellectually curious and willing to take on a challenge.
 Students are socially engaged, internationally minded and ambitious.

 Facts & Figures